When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Nicknames for Damien

-If you like the name Damien, you might also like other similar names.
-The most popular similar name is the fictional character Damon Salvador from the TV series The Vampire Diaries, which gives the mysterious appeal of the name from the show.
+The most popular similar name is the fictional character Damon Salvador from the TV series The Vampire Diaries, which shares that dark, brooding energy.

 Middle Names for Damien